hlzz/libvot/README.md

     $ cmake ..
     $ make && make test

-Optional dependencies include *OpenCV*, but it is not required to run the core functions in *libvot*.

 ##First try
 libvot now also has a feature extractor in development.
 You can use `./libvot_feature <image_list>` to first generate a set of descriptor files and use them as inputs to `image_search`.